Hazel Massery: Communication with Elizabeth Eckford

-Despite feeling awkward when they met again in 1997, Eckford and Bryan briefly became friends.
-In 1999, David Margolick travelled to Little Rock and arranged to meet Eckford and Bryan.
-According to Bryan, she said, "I think she still… at times we have a little… well, the honeymoon is over and now we're getting to take out the garbage."
-Eckford began to believe Bryan "wanted me to be cured and be over it and for this not to go on...
+Despite feeling awkward when they met again in 1997, Eckford and Massery briefly became friends.
+In 1999, David Margolick travelled to Little Rock and arranged to meet Eckford and Massery.
+According to Massery, she said, "I think she still… at times we have a little… well, the honeymoon is over and now we're getting to take out the garbage."
+Eckford began to believe Massery "wanted me to be cured and be over it and for this not to go on...
 She wanted me to be less uncomfortable so that she wouldn't feel responsible anymore."

 By the year 2000, the two were no longer in regular contact.
-When asked for permission to reprint a poster titled "Reconciliation" showing Eckford and Bryan shaking hands, Eckford granted it with a requirement that a small sticker be included stating, "True reconciliation can occur only when we honestly acknowledge our painful, but shared, past."
+When asked for permission to reprint a poster titled "Reconciliation" showing Eckford and Massery shaking hands, Eckford granted it with a requirement that a small sticker be included stating, "True reconciliation can occur only when we honestly acknowledge our painful, but shared, past."